 Volunteer's Printed First and Last Name:

 Volunteer Liability

-I acknowledge that I have read and understand the in the PENINSULA Medical Reserve Corps Policies.
-I unemergency events is on behalf of the Commonwealt the Peninsula and Hampton Health Districts, and that direction of the LHD Director. derstand that my participation in non- h of Virginia, Virginia Dept. of Health, and
+in the PENINSULA Medical Reserve Corps Pol emergency events is on behalf of the Comm tand the MRC Volunteer Liability Statement provided icies.
+I understand that my participation in non- nonwealth of Virginia, Virginia Dept. of Health, and and that I am performing activities under the

 Volunteer Signature Date

 HIPAA

-I have read and understand the information provided provided by the MRC unit and VDH.
-I realize that the unauthorized use and disclosure of PHI.
-I will abide by as a MRC volunteer. re are civil and criminal penalties for the
+provided by the MRC unit and VDH.
+I realize provided in the VDH HIPAA & Students/Volunteers that there are civil and criminal penalties for the abide by the guidelines when performing my duties

 Volunteer Signature Date

 MRC Policies

-I have read and understand the information provided Policies.
-I will abide by the policies when performing n ·
+I have read and understand the information Policies.
+I will abide by the policies when per provided in the PENINSULA Medical Reserve Corps forming my duties as a MRC volunteer.

 Volunteer Signature Date

 MRC Coordinator Signature Date